CometVisu/cometvisu.github.io/development.md

 The code is hosted on [GitHub](https://github.com/CometVisu/CometVisu).

 To also start development only a [fork](https://github.com/CometVisu/CometVisu#fork-destination-box) of the repository is needed.
-Detailled information for developers are given in the [CometVisu Wiki](https://github.com/CometVisu/CometVisu/wiki) on GitHub.
+Detailed information for developers are given in the [CometVisu Wiki](https://github.com/CometVisu/CometVisu/wiki) on GitHub.